Colleges by Location

 LeMoyne-Owen College is deeply rooted in African American heritage and culture, promoting self-empowerment, inclusivity, and social justice.
 The college emphasizes community engagement and offers numerous opportunities for students to participate in service-learning projects, internships, and research experiences that connect classroom learning to real-world applications.
 Additionally, the institution provides a vibrant campus life with student organizations, athletics, and cultural events that contribute to a well-rounded college experience.
 Overall, LeMoyne-Owen College is dedicated to nurturing the next generation of leaders and change-makers, empowering them to make a positive impact in their communities and beyond.

 Located in Memphis, TN and set in an urban environment, LeMoyne-Owen College is a private four-year college.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 100%.
-The freshman retention rate at LeMoyne-Owen College is 48%.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 97%.
+The freshman retention rate at LeMoyne-Owen College is 60%.

 Quick Facts